 Another benefit of journaling is that it helps us organize our thoughts.
 When the caregiving work feels overwhelming due to the number of tasks, you might find it helpful before going to bed to list the top three items to complete the next day.
 When the priorities are on paper, they often stop bouncing around in our heads.
 The next evening, the task may be checked as complete or added to the next day’s list with no judgment.
 This mini record of completed tasks will provide a great sense of accomplishment as you look back at all that you were able to do each day under demanding conditions.

-Over time, this self-reflection, along with mindfulness and awareness, will help you recognize in real-time that you are becoming physically tense, or your thinking is less clear.
-You will begin to pause and take proactive steps to reset and relax or re-energize before your reaction catches you off guard.
-You can use your journal to track the effectiveness of solutions.
 Trial and error is such a large part of any caregiving experience, and it can be helpful to keep a record of what worked and what didn’t.
-We learn more from failures than we do from successes, and it can be validating to know that you learned a lot over the months and years of caring for your family member.
+We learn more from failures than from successes, and it can be validating to know that you have learned a lot over the months and years of caring for your family member.
+Failure is just a data point.

 Another reason to record results is that what didn’t work one month may work the next month as the situation and needs change.
 Documenting the results will prevent you from relying on memory, which stress makes even more ambiguous.

 Journaling is self-care.
 Writing offers a release and reprieve from the swirling sensations.
 It provides the opportunity to be creative and enter a flow state.
 Writing is calming, and clarity is empowering.
+Writing about our uncomfortable thoughts and emotions has been proven to reduce mental anxiety and depression.
+Regularly writing about our struggles helps us become more resilient.

 Gratitude